octamap/mesa/README.md

 ## 🎉 VS Code Extension!!
 (Beta)
 Type completions & syntax highlighting is now supported through a brand new Mesa Visual Studio Code extension!!

+#### **Early Beta**:
+[Install Mesa VS Code Extension](https://marketplace.visualstudio.com/items?itemName=octamap.mesa)

+#### **Report issues**:
+This extension is really new.
+Please send any issues with the extension to `extension@octamap.com`.

 ## 🤯 Javascript with no runtime Javascript (NOT AVAILABLE YET, COMING SOON)
 Mesa not only lets you create components without requiring runtime Javascript.
 Mesa also lets you **write Javascript without requiring runtime Javascript** 🤯. (new in since version 1.2.0).
 Read more about this [here](#-📄-compile-time-javascript-with-mesa).

 This feature will be expanded in the future (Make requests through tickets on github)

-#### **Early Beta**:
-[Install Mesa VS Code Extension](https://marketplace.visualstudio.com/items?itemName=octamap.mesa)

-#### **Report issues**:
-This extension is really new.
-Please send any issues with the extension to `extension@octamap.com`

 ## 📄 **1.
 Create a Component**